openaps/docs/docs/docs/walkthrough/phase-1/offline-looping-and-monitoring.md

 Dexcom CGM users have a few different alternatives to retrieve blood glucose values locally for offline use.
 * 1.)
 Use xDrip.
 See: http://stephenblackwasalreadytaken.github.io/xDrip/
 * 2.)
-Plug the CGM receiver direclty into your rig via USB.
+Plug the CGM receiver directly into your rig via USB.

   * Explorer Boards that shipped at or after the end of February 2017/first week of March 2017 should enable users to simply plug in the CGM receiver to the OTG port, and a USB battery into the UART port, in order to run offline and pull BGs from the receiver.
   * Explorer boards built prior to late January of 2017 are not always working well/automatically with a CGM receiver plugged in.
 This can be fixed with a single trace cut, but doing so will break the ability to re-flash your Edison.
 Please make sure you have a second Explorer board or another base block or breakout board that you can use to re-flash the Edison if needed before considering this modification.
 For more details, see [this issue](https://github.com/EnhancedRadioDevices/915MHzEdisonExplorer/issues/14), and if you decide to make the cut, see [this document for details on how to cut the copper trace from pin 61 of the 70 pin connector](https://github.com/EnhancedRadioDevices/915MHzEdisonExplorer/wiki#usb-otg-flakiness).
 Cut in two places and dig out the copper between.
 Cut by poking a razor point in.
 Avoid the narrow trace above the one being cut.